Pike County Airport (Ohio)

-Pike County Airport is three miles northeast of Waverly, a village in Pike County, Ohio.
+Pike County Airport (Note: The airport formerly used the FAA location identifier I57.) is three miles northeast of Waverly, a village in Pike County, Ohio.
 The FAA's National Plan of Integrated Airport Systems for 2011–2015 categorized it as a general aviation facility.

 Many U.S. airports use the same three-letter location identifier for the FAA and IATA, but this facility is EOP to the FAA and has no IATA code.

 History

-The airport was funded largely by a bill signed by Ohio Governor James Rhodes, who believed every county in Ohio should have an airport.
+The airport was funded largely by a bill signed by Governor James Rhodes, who believed every county in Ohio should have an airport.

+Efforts to build an airport began in January 1966 with the establishment of an airport authority.
+A 54 acre site in an industrial park where a Thompson Industries factory was under construction was selected in June.
+However, the location was shifted to a location three miles north of Waverly by early November.
+A lawsuit objecting to the purchase of property for the airport was filed in February 1967.
+A price for the just over 67 acre was set the following month.
+The county accepted a contract from the Murray Construction Company to build a 3,500 ft runway in June 1967.
+Although the runway had yet to be paved by February 1968, several airplanes had already landed on it.
+A plan to cooperate with Ross County on the airport was proposed in March 1968.
+It would see that county's $100,000 state grant being used to pay to extend the runway to 4,500 ft or 5,000 ft.
+The airport was dedicated on 19 October 1969.

+After initially proposing to lengthen it to 5,600 ft the year before, the airport announced in April 1989 that it would be receiving a state grant to extend the runway by 700 ft.
+It received another grant the following year to install runway lighting.

+A 3,240 sqft administration building was nearly complete in September 1995.
+Another effort to extend the runway to 5,400 ft began in 1997.

 Facilities

 Pike County Airport covers 70 acre at an elevation of 661 feet (202 m).
 Its one runway, 7/25, is 4,899 by 75 feet (1,493 x 23 m).

 In the year ending August 31, 2023, the airport had 2,112 aircraft operations, average 40 per week: it was nearly 100% general aviation and <1% military.
 Ten aircraft were then based at the airport, all airplanes: 9 single-engine and 1 multi-engine.